Seven Blood-Stained Orchids: Plot

-The following day, Vismara and Lt.
-Palumbo pay Concetta de Rosa a visit while teaching her class.
-As one of the names on what seems to be the killer's hit list, and with 4 of the 7 being either attacked or killed, they inform her that she might be in danger of being next.
-Mario, now strictly focused on finding the identity of the American man, as he is confident is the murderer, goes to a sketch artist.
-A sketch is developed of the man, prompting Mario to go to numerous hotspots around the area to see if anyone recognizes the sketch.
+The following day, Vismara pays Concetta De Rosa a visit.
+He informs her that she might be in danger of being next.
+Mario, now strictly focused on finding the identity of the American man, goes to a sketch artist.
+A sketch is developed of the man, prompting Mario to go and see if anyone recognizes the sketch.
 These areas include a parish house where a friendly farsighted priest is introduced to the illustration.
-He draws a complete blank and sends Mario to another local hangout for artists like the one who drew the picture of the American man.
+He draws a complete blank and sends Mario to a local hangout for artists.
 One student recognizes the man as a friend of someone named Barrett.
-With this, Mario finds Barrett, who recognizes the sketch immediately as someone named Frank Saunders.
+Mario finds Barrett, who recognizes the sketch as someone named Frank Saunders.
 From what he understood, Frank got “hung up” on some girl and never saw him since.
-Mario, realizing that one of the women on the list might be the girl, leaves knowing more than what he came for.
+Mario realizes that one of the women on the list might be the girl.
 An odd circumstance comes up when the parish priest, briefly seen during Mario's investigation, informs the police that the teacher, Concetta de Rosa, had not attended church as usual.
-Assuming the worst has happened, the authorities rush to where she was last seen.
-Nothing seems out of the ordinary until a sheet is lifted revealing her corpse with the signature half moon.

-The killer, now dubbed as “The Half Moon Maniac” has now gathered five victims with more to come.
+The police soon find her dead in a confession booth.
+The killer is subsequently dubbed "The Half Moon Maniac".

 Mario receives a clue to where Frank Saunders might be located from an anonymous tipster.
-After going to the address stated, Mario finds out the unfortunate truth.
-His suspect, Frank Saunders, had died in an automobile accident two years prior.

-Anna Sartori, a name not explored much on the list, arrives in Italy only to be immediately confronted by the police about her being a part of a list of murder victims.
-Her arrival is also being watched by The Half Moon Maniac, whose gloved hand is seen fidgeting with the signature half moon trinket.
+After going to the address stated, Mario finds out that his suspect, Frank Saunders, had died in an automobile accident two years prior.
+Anna Sartori, a name not explored much on the list, arrives in Italy only to be immediately confronted by the police.
+Her arrival is also being watched by The Half Moon Maniac.
 Anna's husband explains she experienced a traumatic event of sorts while briefly living in Italy.
 Meanwhile, Mario finds himself at the hospital where Frank had died.
 He meets with a professor who believes Frank's death was caused by someone else behind the wheel.
-The professor think that it is the woman he got hooked on.
-He even goes as far as saying that if Frank Saunders hadn't been left to die and was brought up to the hospital one hour sooner, he'd still be alive today.
-While leaving, Mario encounters the sketch artist suspiciously at the hospital.
-He explains it as just a coincidence.
+The professor thinks that it is the woman he got hooked on.